meolar/supertux-wiki/Badguys-World-2.md

 ![](img/badguy/icons/igel.gif)

 Igel (*German for "hedgehog"*) are spiky fellows that cannot be squished or buttjumped due to their spines but they can be shot with a projectile.
-If an Igel goes in front of Tux, he will curl up into a spiky ball and roll towards the player.
+If Tux walks in front of an Igel, it will curl up into a spiky ball and roll towards the player.
 | Property       | Status |
 |----------------|--------|
 | Squishable     | no     |